Paper Bag Easter Basket DIY

 - Paper covered wire for the handle

-- Glue stick, craft, or spray on glue
+- Glue stick, craft glue, or spray adhesive

 - Hole punch